You’re here because you’re wondering — what does CV stand for?

-You may have heard the meaning of CV is different in the U.S. than in Europe.
+You may have heard that the meaning of CV is different in the U.S. and in Europe.
 That’s a common source of confusion.

 But fear not!
 While there are two definitions, it’s not as complicated as it sounds.